coronalabs/plugins-template-shader-lua/README.markdown

 ### Workflow

-For workflow convenience, copy the shader effect code into your sample code.
+For workflow convenience, the test harness and shader effect code are integrated to simplify shader effect development:

-* The test harness is in the [samples/](samples/) folder, including the [samples/main.lua](samples/main.lua) file.
+* The test harness is in the [lua/](lua/) folder, including the [lua/main.lua](lua/main.lua) file.
-* The shader effects are located at: [plugins/VERSION/lua/kernel/](plugins/VERSION/lua/kernel/).
+* The shader effects are in the subfolder of the test harness: [lua/kernel/](lua/kernel/).

-By copying or moving `plugins/VERSION/lua/kernel` to `samples/kernel`, you can open the test harness in the Corona Simulator, modify your shader effects, and preview those changes immediately.
+That way, you can open the test harness in the Corona Simulator, modify your shader effects, and preview those changes immediately.

 You can also open the test harness in [CoronaViewer](https://github.com/coronalabs/CoronaViewer) to preview those changes immediately on a device.